 When asked whether in recent years the government and public services have tried to do too much, and people should take more responsibility for their own lives, forty-four per cent agreed and twenty four per cent disagreed.

-Seventy-five per cent of public sector workers questioned by the RSA and Ipsos MORI said they felt their organisation had been affected a great deal or a fair amount by the cuts.
-Only two per cent said their employer remained unaffected by reduced public spending.
+75 percent of public sector workers questioned by the RSA and Ipsos MORI said they felt their organisation had been affected a great deal or a fair amount by the cuts.
+Only two percent said their employer remained unaffected by reduced public spending.

-- Figures from the IFS predict only 12% of the cuts to public services will have been by end of 2012: The IFS Green Budget February 2012
+Figures from the IFS predict only 12 percent of the cuts to public services will have been by end of 2012: The IFS Green Budget February 2012

 The political debate around the skills agenda remains “impoverished” and it’s unclear how government initiatives add up to an overall strategy that contributes towards wider economic growth, according to a report published today by the RSA City Growth Commission, with support from the Joseph Rowntree Foundation (JRF).

 The Police Federation of England and Wales today embraced reform and a brighter future through voting in favour of all recommendations made by the RSA Independent Review.